Vanguard uk review

 Is Vanguard UK good for long-term investing?

 Yes, for investors who want low-cost, simple index fund investing within an ISA or SIPP.
-The 0.15% platform fee and access to Vanguard’s own funds make it genuinely competitive.
-The trade-off is that you can only hold Vanguard-branded products — which is not a problem for most passive investors.
+The 0.15% platform fee (or £48/year flat for portfolios under £32,000) and access to Vanguard’s own funds — including the LifeStrategy range and Target Retirement funds — make it genuinely competitive for most passive strategies.
+The trade-off is that you can only hold Vanguard-branded products, which is not a constraint for most buy-and-hold investors but is a real limitation for those who want broader access.

 What can I invest in on Vanguard UK?